Ujimatsu-Chiya/Ujimatsu-Chiya.github.io/source/_posts/QUESTION/Project-Euler-83.md

 ### Path sum: four ways

-NOTE: This problem is a significantly more challenging version of <a href="problem=81">Problem 81</a>.
+NOTE: This problem is a significantly more challenging version of [Problem 81](../Project-Euler-81).

 In the $5$ by $5$ matrix below, the minimal path sum from the top left to the bottom right, by moving left, right, up, and down, is indicated in bold red and is equal to $2297$.